johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 slug: azure-container-apps-bicep-managed-certificates-custom-domains
 title: 'Azure Container Apps, Bicep, managed certificates and custom domains'
 authors: johnnyreilly
-tags: [azure container apps, bicep]
+tags: [Azure Container Apps, Bicep]
 image: ./title-image.png
 description: 'Azure Container Apps support managed certificates and custom domains.
 However, deploying them with Bicep is not straightforward.
 This post explains how to do it.'
 hide_table_of_contents: false